-On June 17, 2020, the Company's shareholder meeting approved to award 1,200 thousand shares of employee restricted shares to the Company's full-time employees who meet the certain requirements.
-The restricted shares have been registered with and approved by the Securities and Futures Bureau of the FSC.
-On November 4, 2020, the Board of Directors decided to issue the restricted shares on an installment basis.
-The the effective date was January 11, 2021.
+On June 22, 2022, the Company' s shareholders' meeting decided to award 1,350 thousand shares of employee restricted shares to full-time employees of the Company and its domestic and overseas subsidiaries who meet certain requirements.
+The restricted shares have been registered with and approved by the Securities and Futures Bureau of FSC.
+On March 15, 2023, the Board of Directors decided to issue 1,300 thousand shares, and the base date of the capital increase was April 20, 2023.